mautic/mautic-community-handbook/pages/06.policies/09.Promoting-integrations/docs.md

 # Priority for Open Source Projects

 Projects with an open source nature are given priority for listing on the Mautic website home page.
 Open source aligns with the collaborative and community-driven spirit of Mautic.
-However, partner projects may also be considered based on their significance and value to the Mautic ecosystem.
+However, projects from official [Mautic Partners](https://mau.tc/partners) may also be considered based on their significance and value to the Mautic ecosystem.

 1. Open Source Priority: